CADNAD/Opartha/notes/worldInfo/magicSystems/Light.md

 ​	Conduction is more efficient, the energy will try to find a path to the ground.
 Energy is released from the user at all points touching 	the ground

 ​	Radial is less efficient.
 Energy is released at all points along a person.
 Energy used in the radiation is equally distributed at all 	points

+Healing is based on the anti-bodies or how the body is normally.